 Europe Alive is an innovative learning method that makes High School students compete and cooperate over a range of important priorities and decisions and strive both for their own success and the common good.
 It all takes place in their classroom and is supported by a groundbreaking, online simulation game.

-In Europe Alive, a web platform creates an extremely engaging and immersive learning universe where the academic content is built into the negotiations, arguments and necessary peer influence amongst the students.
+In Europe Alive, a digital platform creates an engaging and immersive learning universe where academic content is built into the interplay amongst the students.

 All participants are active all the time with the teacher having an advisory role.
 Progress is built into the platform.
 The challenge-driven or trouble-shooting progression keeps students motivated and absorbed in the game universe.

-To put the role play into a broader context of learning, traditional educational materials can be downloaded from the website with discussion points and tasks that are easy to incorporate in lessons before and after the game.
+Traditional educational materials can be downloaded from the website with discussion points and tasks that are easy to incorporate in lessons before and after the roleplay.
 The materials cover the national curriculum content on the European Union in Denmark, the Netherlands and Germany, and support the teacher’s preparation.

-Through this teaching method, high school students get a closer understanding of EU institutions.
+Europe Alive gives high school students a closer understanding of EU institutions.
 They get a chance to experience why transnational cooperation is often complicated.
 And they are empowered to look behind simplified communication about the EU.

 Europe Alive is nonpartisan.
 It doesn’t favor any country, political view or vision of the cooperation, but simply shows how it works.